-For the wine I decided on a California“field blend”.
+For the wine I decided on a California“ field blend.”
 I love these types of wine that feature varietals that are atypically blended to take advantage of a successful harvest.
 Each Vintage is new… a reflection of that year’s bounty… the ultimate “winemaker’s brew”!
-This is our second Vintage with the wine… the first was predominately Cabernet Sauvignon, this vintage is predominately Syrah.
+This is our second Vintage with the wine… the first was predominantly Cabernet Sauvignon, this vintage is predominantly Syrah.
 This wine falls under the technical classification of “Crowd Pleaser”!
 Perfect to enjoy alongside of a tasty beef stew!

 Balius Xanthos Proprietary Red ’10 (Napa, CA)

 Both “Balius” and “Xanthos” are derived from Greek Mythology and were the names of Achilles’ horses.
 The 2010 Xanthos is a deep, dark plum/blackberry color in the glass and a nose of sweet black and blue fruit and dark chocolate.
 Velvety smooth and soft in the mouth with polished tannins, flavors of black plum, cocoa, anise, and blackberry jam fill out the profile of this California red.
 Fruit forward but balanced with good acid making it easy drinking for all occasions.
 The wine is a blend of 63% Syrah, 16% Segalin, 11% Merlot, and 10% Zinfandel and was aged for 18 months in 40% new French oak.

 n.b.
 Xanthos was actually not the name of Achilles’ horse… it was his landlord.

 ½ ounce of Noilly Pratt Dry Vermouth

 1 tsp kosher salt

 1 tsp dried thyme

 ½ tsp black pepper